What is a Bankruptcy Exemption?

 What are the Bankruptcy Exemptions for New York?

-Learn More About Bankruptcy Exemptions from an Experienced New Jersey Bankruptcy Lawyer
+Learn More About Bankruptcy Exemptions from an Experienced Bankruptcy Lawyer

 Choosing between federal and state bankruptcy exemptions can have a significant impact on your bankruptcy case.
-You need to choose the exemptions that provide the highest level of protection from creditors and the court.
-In most cases, a Chapter 7 debtor does not lose any property because the net equity in the debtor’s property falls below the exemption amounts or the equity in the property is of “inconsequential value.”
-A Chapter 7 trustee may declare that the asset is of inconsequential value when the equity is not enough to justify selling
+You need to choose the exemptions that provide the highest level of protection from creditors and maximize what you are able to keep post-bankruptcy.
+In most cases, a Chapter 7 debtor does not lose any property because the net equity in the debtor’s property falls below the exemption amounts or the trustee determines that its value is so inconsequential that it is not worth the trouble of selling it.

 If a debtor has property that is not exempt, filing a Chapter 13 case may be an option.
-In Chapter 13, you can protect non-exempt assets while getting out of debt.
-The bankruptcy repayment plan allows you to restructure debts.
-In many cases, debtors only pay a small percentage of their unsecured debt (credit cards, medical bills, etc.) through a Chapter 13 plan.
+In Chapter 13, you can protect non-exempt assets if you perform under a court approved payment plan.
+The bankruptcy repayment plan allows you to restructure debts and make payments over time.
+In many cases, debtors only pay a small percentage of their unsecured debt (credit cards, medical bills, etc.) through a Chapter 13 plan (but that, of course, will depend on the specific values of your assets, your income and the amount of your debts).